Central DuPage Pastoral Counseling Center

 A 5-session group meeting online via ZOOM

-Discover new ways to relieve stress, anxiety and depression in a supportive group environment.
+Discover new ways to manage the anxiety, stress and depression that can result from isolation, in a supportive group environment.

 Facilitated by Courtney Chapin, M.A.